 Niles Eldredge, Fossils: The Evolution and Extinction of Species, 1991 (p 189).

 Despite the huge resources expended on it by universities across the world, the problem remains unsolved.
-Nor do we claim to have a complete solution here.
-But it does become a somewhat smaller problem when Darwinism is abandoned: that of having to explain why so many disparate forms of marine life appeared all at once, rather than additionally having to explain why, at their first appearance, organisms were already so disparate.
+Recolonisation theory also does not claim to have a complete solution.
+But it does become a somewhat smaller problem when Darwinism is abandoned: namely, why so many disparate forms of marine life appeared all at once, rather than additionally having to explain why, at their first appearance, organisms were already so disparate.
+If the basic body plans of life came into existence by creation and were not genealogically related, the issue is primarily twofold: what change in global conditions allowed marine animals to thrive at this point, and why do they not appear at all earlier in the record?

 The Cambrian period is not the beginning of things; it comes after a long stretch of time when other forms of life, predominantly bacteria, algae and ‘acritarchs’ (unidentifiable plankton) already existed.
-Although eluding fossilisation, brachiopods, branchiopods, gastropods, myriapods, trilobites, chelicerates, crusta- ceans, molluscs, cnidarians, comb jellies, echinoderms, graptoloids, flatworms, roundworms, segmented worms, radiolarians, chordates and other phyla that do not fit into any modern group must have existed, somewhere and in some form, long before.
-Since the scientific approach must be to suppose that creation occurred only at the beginning, is there an explanation that can make sense of this subsequent history?
+Although they eluded fossilisation, brachiopods, branchiopods, gastropods, myriapods, trilobites, chelicerates, crustaceans, molluscs, cnidarians, comb jellies, echinoderms, graptoloids, flatworms, roundworms, segmented worms, radiolarians, chordates and the several phyla in the period that do not fit into any modern group must have existed somewhere and in some form long before.

 During the Archaean, magma welling up from below replaced the land that was shattered at the end of the Hadean.
 Since no pristine crust from that time remains, geology can tell us little about what kind of world existed before that time.
-Genesis suggests that the seas created on the third day of creation were primarily underground seas (The antediluvian world).
+Genesis suggests that the seas created on the third day of creation were primarily underground seas (see The antediluvian world).
 Lakes may have existed at ground level, but since all terrestrial surfaces were destroyed in the Cataclysm, the only aquatic creatures likely to have survived would have been those that lived in the dark.
-A great variety still live in the unlit bathyal zone (below 200 m), many retreating to the depths during the day and rising to the shallows at night.
+A great variety still live below the 200 metre-deep photic zone.
 In view of the failure of such life to make its mark on the Precambrian record, we should probably be visualising organisms that were geographically restricted and very small.
-They certainly did not have hard, fossilisable shells.
+They certainly did not have fossilisable hard parts.

 - the seas had cooled sufficiently